 Kettering General Hospital has recently been put into special measures, and it is also reportedly £25m in the red.
 If things couldn’t get much worse this week BBC Look East have reported that there may have been a deliberate attempt to manipulate waiting time figures...read more

 Britain’s banking system is still holding back too many of our small businesses with many still finding it difficult to raise the much needed finance they need for investment and expansion.
-Creating a vibrant and growing business base is vital to the country as...read more
+Creating a vibrant and growing business base is vital to the country as a...read more

 In a previous blog I commented on how a Labour Government would invest in the country’s infrastructure to grow our national economy.
 Using government spending in a way that stimulates economic growth can be a sensible thing to do.
-Firstly it can in itself create...read more
+Firstly it can in itself create jobs,...read more

 I have had dozens of emails from residents asking about my views on various animal welfare issues so have prepared this response which I hope will go some way to show I have sympathy to the various views and questions people are raising.
 I’m certainly more than happy...read more